 One of the key changes that the GDPR brings is that, the burden of proof to show compliance lies with the data controller (i.e. each business that holds personal data).
 All data controllers must also be registered with the ICO, it is a criminal sanction if not.

-Complying with the GDPR – 10 steps you need to take to meet compliance
+Complying with the GDPR – 5 initial steps you need to take to meet compliance

 Like all compliance matters, once an organisation has a solid framework in place from which to build policies and procedures, it needs to provide staff with regular training and ensure that the systems in place are implemented.